cadivus/cli-text-tool/README.md

 # cli-text-tool

-This tool is for modifying string in scripts more easy.
+This tool is for modifying strings in scripts more easy.

 ## Help output